Identity Review | Global Tech Think Tank

 On the surface, this structure provides various benefits.
-For one, institutions maintain an unforeseen level of anonymity in crypto transactions due to the nature of crypto-wallet addresses.
+Many have chosen to work with Monero due to the increased level of anonymity in crypto transactions due to the nature of crypto-wallet addresses.
 Such anonymity provides an appealing use case for government transactions, investment firms and even companies performing any type of transaction.

 The network’s privacy-oriented structure, though, naturally facilitates criminal activity like drug exchanging, money laundering and more.